flosskosova/foss4g-2023/_pages/about/faq.md

 ##### How do I sign up for workshops?

-Each workshop can be purchased as an individual ticket.
-They will be on sale once the schedule has been published.
+Workshop can be purchased on 4 different slots individually.
+They will be on sale once the registration has been published.
 We recommend registering as soon as possible.
-&nbsp;

-###### How do I know if there is space for the workshops?

-On the registration page you will be able to see the options and how many places are still available.
-The space in the training rooms is limited, so we can only offer a limited number of tickets.
 &nbsp;

 ###### If I already bought my ticket, how can I get an invoice / receipt for my payment?